Beauty and the Beast – Series Premiere – Recap and Review

 Catherine Chandler (Kristin Kreuk) is a detective in the NYPD who quit her bartending job nine years earlier to get into law enforcement after her mother was murdered outside the bar while helping jump start her car battery.
 The killers gave chase through the woods and were about to kill Cat too when a mysterious shadow came out of nowhere and rescued her by slaughtering the would-be killers (well, I guess they aren’t “would-be” killers if they successfully killed her mother, but I digress).
 Her investigation of the murder of a magazine executive (this show is a procedural, by the way, because I guess the original show technically was too, and also because, whatever, why the hell not?) leads her straight into the lair of our beast, a man named Vincent Keller (Jay Ryan), who’s a hunk even by the highest standards of CW network attractiveness.
 Right away, the reveal of Vincent kind of throws the entire premise of the show into question, since the central conceit of Beauty and the Beast is that it’s the story of a woman learning to love a man in spite of his outward appearance and rage-filled nature.
 Here, we just get the rage.

-This potential romance is troubling in that it occasionally shows signs of indulging in the worst narrative excesses of the Twilight school of female character development: Catherine can see that Vincent is really a kind, generous soul, even though he’s given to frequent bouts of rage and dammit, you just don’t understand him like I do.
+This potential romance is troubling in that it occasionally shows signs of indulging in the worst narrative excesses of the Twilight school of female character development: Catherine can see that Vincent is really a kind, generous soul, even though he’s given to frequent bouts of rage and brooding.
 And whereas Twilight (well, the movies, at least) undercut its narrative with a heavy layer of camp, this series seems to be playing it straight, and I can’t imagine why that is, when the show could actually be fun if it just gave a sly wink and a nod, and kept an air of ironic enthusiasm about itself.
 It could help the romance substantially if the show oozed the sex and frills-infused value of a show like True Blood, since Kreuk and Ryan do have something very close to chemistry onscreen together.
-But instead of a lighter, more knowing tone, we get mock-serious moments like Cat being shadowed by a team of agents who attack her in the subway, leading to a fight that attempts to present an exhilarating, manic fight, but stumbles due to the coupling of shaky-cam filming and abrupt cuts in the editing, which causes the fight to come across as a jumbled, yet still over-choreographed mess.
-Frankly, an action-heavy genre show like NBC’s Revolution has the same shaky-cam problem, but its action scenes are vastly more compelling, owing to a more visceral, kinetic nature in how they’re edited and choreographed, given the impression of a real fight (in fact, the best moment of the fight in the Beauty and the Beast premiere is when Cat finishes off one of her attackers with a straight right cross to the jaw, which splatters blood onto the camera.
+But instead of a lighter, more knowing tone, we get mock-serious moments like Cat being shadowed by a team of agents who attack her in the subway, leading to choreography that attempts to present an exhilarating, manic fight, but stumbles due to the coupling of shaky-cam filming and abrupt cuts in the editing, which causes the fight to come across as a jumbled, yet still over-choreographed mess.
+Frankly, an action-heavy genre show like NBC’s Revolution has the same shaky-cam problem, but its action scenes are vastly more compelling, owing to a more visceral, kinetic nature in how they’re edited and choreographed, giving the impression of a real fight (in fact, the best moment of the fight in the Beauty and the Beast premiere is when Cat finishes off one of her attackers with a straight right cross to the jaw, which splatters blood onto the camera.
 It actually felt, in that moment, like something that was realer than presented).
-Here, the fight is too balletic, and it’s further hampered by the fact that Kristin Kreuk isn’t all that convincing in her role.
+Here, the fight is too balletic and practiced.

 I just can’t recommend Beauty and the Beast, even as trainwreck television.
-Maybe if dark, mysterious, broody narratives are your thing, but even then, there’s about a thousand other TV shows, books, movies, even video games that do this story better.
-The story is only Beauty and the Beast in the most superficial sense, yet it could stand to be more compelling if it actually ignored The CW’s “young and gorgeous” casting initiative and went with a less immediately-beautiful lead whose strength was his acting.
-Ryan isn’t nearly as bad in the role as some critics might tell you, but he doesn’t inspire much confidence in his skills going forward.
-Again, I could appreciate the show if it had been an interesting failure, at least, but it fails to aspire even to that threadbare measure.
-Could Beauty and the Beast get better?
-Sure.
-I don’t really think any show is beyond fixing, except maybe for Here Comes Honey Boo Boo.
-But the real question is whether the show will even get the chance to improve.
+Maybe if the show swings completely in one direction or the other (either get darker, or get more campy), then maybe its prospects could turn around.
+But as it is, the show is too messy to get excited about right now.
+Ultimately, the real question is whether the show will even get the chance to improve.
 The CW is a more ratings-conscious network than most, so Beauty and the Beast is really going to have to rely upon its Vampire Diaries lead-in to pull in big enough numbers that the network decides to keep it around.
 But trust me, if the show makes a quality turn-around, I’ll be the first person to let you know, because, as much as it seems to be to the contrary, I’m not actually rooting for this show to fail.
 I’d love for every show I’m tasked with reviewing to be great.
 But as of right now, I just can’t recommend this.
-You guys (hell, all of us) deserve better TV than this.